 LOI to Due Diligence

-Receiving a letter of intent (LOI) is exciting, but it can also be daunting.
+Receiving either an indication of interest (IOI) or a letter of intent (LOI) from a potential buyer is exciting, but it can also be daunting.
 It puts you on the clock to finish your due diligence and make sure the negotiations move smoothly as you approach the closing date.
 The deeply technical due diligence process is where a transaction advisory firm can add tremendous value.

 You should expect your buyer will have outside help in completing their due diligence so you will likely be up against experts in this area.
-You would be taking on considerable risk by doing it alone here.
+An LOI must be dissected with extreme attention to detail.
+It could define complex parts of the deal like working capital, debt numbers, and how a transaction will be structured.
+If something around the LOI is overlooked the likelihood of a retrade is higher, or a deal could fall apart altogether.
+You would be taking on considerable risk by evaluating LOIs and proceeding with the required due diligence alone here.
 Because time and surprises kill deals, good M&A advisors focus on keeping things moving and being thorough.

 When vetting advisory firms, ask what experience they have creating and analyzing financial statements, quality of earnings (QoE) analysis, and the many other documents involved in due diligence.

-During this time, your buyer will be both looking forwards and backwards at your company.
+During this time, your buyer will be both looking forward and backward at your company.
 They will create forecasts, try to confirm synergy opportunities, and finalize a plan for integrating or running your business.
 Their comfort level with your data and documents will directly impact what they believe your company is worth and what they will offer.

 Financial Due Diligence